ece362-purdue/proton-labs/lab1-gpio/README.md

 ## General Purpose Input/Output (GPIO)

+Your microcontroller can be considered a fully functioning computer, much unlike the machine you happen to be reading this on.
+A key difference is how your microcontroller interacts with the outside world.
+Your laptop has a keyboard, mouse, and screen that allow you to interact with it.
+Your microcontroller, however, has **GPIO pins** that allow it to interact with the outside world.

-In this experiment, you will learn how to connect and configure simple input devices (push buttons and keypad) and output devices (LEDs) to your Proton development board.
+In this experiment, you will learn how to connect and configure simple input devices (push buttons and keypad) and output devices (LEDs) to your Proton development board's GPIO pins.

-The basic idea behind GPIO is to interface the microcontroller to external components.
-The pins of your microcontroller are, first and foremost, GPIO pins, which means that they can take on one of three functionalities:
+GPIO pins on any microcontroller can take on one of three functionalities:

 1. The pin can be configured as an **input** that can **read** a voltage level from an external component.
 This is useful for reading the state of a button, or the output of a sensor.

 2. The pin can be configured as an **output** that can **drive** or output a voltage level to an external component.
 This is useful for turning on an LED in series with a resistor, or engaging an actuator.

 3. Or, the pin can be used for by another peripheral on your microcontroller entirely.
 This is useful for allowing other peripherals on the microcontroller, such as UART, SPI, ADC/DAC, etc. to use the pin for their own purposes.

-- Example: in the last lab, you saw a **command shell** in your serial monitor.
-This was achieved by configuring GP0 and GP1 to be **UART pins**.
-The UART peripheral is what allowed you to see and write back text from/to your program via these pins.
-UART is an example of a peripheral that can use the GPIO pins for its own purposes.

 This lab will be the first time that you will write code that *configures* a peripheral.
 The way a microcontroller works is by writing some code in C that configures the **hardware registers**, which are sections of memory that control the behavior of the microcontroller's CPU core and its peripherals.
 The RP2350 microcontroller on your Proton board has a set of hardware registers that control the behavior of the GPIO pins, and you will write code that configures these registers to control the behavior of the pins.